Hashgard (GARD) Price Tops $0.0001 on Top Exchanges

 Hashgard Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as Hashgard directly using U.S. dollars.
-Investors seeking to acquire Hashgard should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+It is usually not currently possible to buy alternative cryptocurrencies such as Hashgard directly using U.S. dollars.
+Investors seeking to trade Hashgard should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Hashgard using one of the exchanges listed above.

 Receive News & Updates for Hashgard Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Hashgard and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.